-A look back at Trump comments perceived as encouraging violence
+A look back at Trump comments perceived by some as encouraging violence

 Weighing in on protesters

-Trump protesters regularly interrupted his rallies during the presidential campaign, which he often mentioned to his speeches.
+Protesters regularly interrupted Trump's rallies during the presidential campaign — which he often mentioned in his speeches.

 In Cedar Rapids, Iowa, on the day of the Iowa caucuses, for instance, he told audience members he would pay their legal fees if they engaged in violence against protesters.